 June 16: Android 13 Beta 3.2 arrives with several bug fixes, which include back gesture issues, app crashes, settings page collapse, microphone turning on/off unexpectedly, and more.
 The beta 3.2 build is available for Pixel devices.

 June 8: Android 13 OS has reached the Platform Stability milestone with the Beta 3 release.
-It means all app-facing behaviours and APIs are now final.
+It means all app-facing behaviors and APIs are now final.

 May 12: Google has announced Android 13 officially at Google I/O. Currently, the second Beta of Android 13 is available for select devices.
 The Beta is open for 22 devices from 12 OEMs.
-To join the beta program, you need to visit OEM’s dedicated Android page, sign in, and enrol your device.
+To join the beta program, you must visit OEM’s dedicated Android page, sign in, and enroll your device.
 An OTA update notification should soon arrive on your device, prompting you to download the Android 13 beta build.

 May 6: Android 13 Beta 1 for Android TV is available for developers.
 Reportedly, Android 13 could block sideloaded apps from using accessibility features.

 April 28: Google I/O 2022, the company’s annual developer conference, is scheduled for May 11 and 12.
 The company will likely introduce Android 13 alongside the Pixel 6a and Pixel Watch.

 April 26: The first public Beta of Android 13 is now available.
 Android 13 Beta 1 system images are available for the Pixel 4a, Pixel 4a 5G, Pixel 4 (XL), Pixel 5, Pixel 5a, Pixel 6, and Pixel 6 Pro.
 You can get Android 13 on a supported Google Pixel device by enrolling in the Android Beta for Pixel program.
 The most highlighted features of Android 13 beta 1 include more granular access to media files, improved error reporting, and Anticipatory audio routing.